DimensionalDrift/Milestone_3/README.md

 Add - Coming soon popups to some things that are not working Fix - Change the mongodb to use the new fresh database and add a bunch of sample recipes to the database Fix - Comments on the home page all open when one button is clicked, generally having multiple recipe cards needs to be fixed on the home page

+Future Features:
+Add - Implement advanced search result filtering (a bunch more recipes need to be added before this can be done) Add - Category exploring page where recipes are grouped by cuisine or time Add - Developer/Site manager dashboard for background analytics

 User Stories
 As a user I would like: